PowerMTA VirtualMTA & Domain Policies Explained (With Real-World Examples)

 When misconfigured, these features cause rate limiting, Gmail 421 deferrals, bounce storms, and IP reputation damage.
 When used correctly, they allow you to send millions of emails per day while respecting ISP limits.

-This article explains how VirtualMTAs and domain policies work, how they interact, and how to design them for real-world PowerMTA deployments.
+This article explains how VirtualMTAs and domain policies work in PowerMTA, how they interact, and how to design them for real-world deployments.

 What Is a VirtualMTA?